ajitagupta/howtoacethebehavioralinterview/README.md

 ### 3. Language Test
 If you have to relocate to take up a certain position you should expect a language test.
 This refers to answering a number of questions in the respective language.
 Also: Why do you want to relocate (not enough jobs in your area, great offer, career growth, family, etc.)?
 These tests are aimed at confirming that you have basic working knowledge.
 ### 4. Project
 If the project has not already been described by the project leader (e.g. through a Powerpoint presentation) drill him with questions: Which problem would you work on (if offer is accepted)?
 Will you receive supervision?
 Why did they pick you as potential candidate for this job?
 Also be prepared for the question on how *you* would improve the relevant product or service the company offers.
-The more you can demonstrate genuine interest about how the product or service works, the more powerful an impact you will have.
+The more you can demonstrate genuine interest about how the product or service works, the more powerful an impression you will make.
 ### 5. Environment
 You might be the hardest worker but if you end up in a toxic work environment you won't achieve anything but attrition.
 As for the employer, he won't get any benefit from hiring you if he doesn't provide you with the environment you need to thrive.
 Thus, a common question asked during interviews is how your ideal environment looks like and what your expectations are from your future leader and boss.
 Here, you could say he should be authentic, listen, be inclusive and respectful towards all team members.
 This brings us to the next point.
 ### 6. Team